-Cathy graduated in 1973 from the University of Toronto Physiotherapy programme.
-She had 37 years experience at North York General Hospital including 10 years in the sports medicine clinic.
-Cathy opened her private practice in 1992.
-In 2002 she expanded her practice and opened in its present location.
-Cathy practices advanced manual therapy skills and achieved her Part A Orthopedic Division of Canadian Physiotherapy Association diploma in 1991.
-She is also a lecturer in the sports physiotherapy of Rehabilitation Medicine, University of Toronto.
+Cathy graduated in 1973 from the University of Toronto Physiotherapy program.
+She had 37 years of experience at North York General Hospital including 10 years in the sports medicine clinic.
+Cathy first opened her private practice in 1992 and in 2002 she expanded and relocated the clinic to it's present location.
+She was a dedicated physiotherapist to the National Figure Skating Team (Skate Canada), including being Chief Therapist for 10 years.
+She also served as a lecturer in sports physiotherapy at the University of Toronto.

 Serah Park PT, BScPT, CPMA, CGIMS, Dip.
 Manip.
 PT, FCAMPT

-Serah graduated with Honors from the University of Alberta Physical Therapy Program in 2000.
+Serah graduated with Honours from the University of Alberta Physical Therapy Program in 2000.
 She has experience with a variety of patients having worked at the Glenrose Rehabilitation Hospital in Edmonton, WCB/Millard Health in Edmonton in programs for acute, occupational rehab and repetitive strain injuries, before working over a decade in a prominent manual therapy clinic in the Yorkville area of downtown Toronto.
-Serah is now physiotherapist and co-owner of Striowski & Associates Physiotherapy.
+Serah is the co-owner and clinic director of Striowski & Associates Physiotherapy.

 Serah has volunteered her time with various organizations: with a medical missionary team to Cambodia, volunteer physiotherapist for the 2001 World Track and Field Championships, the Ontario Physiotherapy Association, speaker at the Running Room’s various learn to run clinics, and the College of Physiotherapists of Ontario.

-Serah is committed to lifelong learning which is evident through her McKenzie training, Medical Acupuncture Certification, Gunn Intramuscular Stimulation Certification (www.istop.org), and Diploma in Manual and Manipulative Therapy and is a Fellow of the Canadian Academy of Manipulative Therapy (manippt.org).
+Serah is committed to lifelong learning which is evident through her McKenzie training, Medical Acupuncture Certification, Gunn Intramuscular Stimulation Certification (www.istop.org), Diploma of Manual and Manipulative Therapy alongside being a Fellow of the Canadian Academy of Manipulative Physiotherapy (manippt.org).
 She has a particular interest in the treatment of persistent myofascial pain with intramuscular stimulation which she has been finding success with for over fifteen years.

-Serah is also a pelvic physiotherapist treating female and male incontinence, pelvic pain conditions, ano-rectal disorders, and pre and post natal pelvic dysfunctions (pelvichealthsolutions.ca).
+Serah also has a special interest in pelvic health physiotherapy and treats female and male incontinence, pelvic pain conditions, ano-rectal disorders, and pre and post natal pelvic dysfunctions.

 Krista is a University of Toronto alumnus with a Master of Science in Physical Therapy (MScPT) degree in 2013 and Honours Bachelor of Physical and Health Education (BPHE Hons) with a minor in physiology in 2010.
-Krista is passionate about the orthopaedic and sports areas of practice and has pursued this passion participating in Toronto 2013 Pan American Games volunteering as a medical practitioner.
-Working along-side clinic owner Catherine in the multi-disciplinary polyclinic in the Athletes’ Village, she has treated a wide variety of athletes and sports injuries.
+She also holds a post-graduate Diploma of Advanced Orthopaedic Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association, and is a Fellow of the Candian Academy of Manipulative Physiotherapy.
+Krista is passionate about the orthopaedic and sports areas of practice and has pursued this passion participating in the Toronto 2015 Pan American Games volunteering as a medical practitioner.
+Working along-side our clinic's founder, Catherine Striowski, in the multi-disciplinary polyclinic in the Athletes’ Village, she has treated a wide variety of athletes and sports injuries.
 A physiotherapy session with Krista involves a combination of: manual therapy, soft tissue release, taping, postural and ergonomic education, exercise, gait/running-gait analysis, and modalities (eg.ultra-sound treatment, muscle stimulation).
-To further pursue her passion for sports and orthopaedic rehabilitation, Krista is currently pursuing manual therapy specialty courses to further develop her skills in orthopedics and manual therapy.
+To further pursue her passion for sports and orthopaedic rehabilitation, Krista continues to take post-graduate courses to further develop her skills in orthopedics and manual therapy.

 Denise keeps herself busy with gym workouts, swimming, canoeing and biking.
 She also coaches kids t-ball and soccer.